aegiz/kinder/README.md

 npx create-guten-block my-custom-block-from-scratch
 ```

-What we are using here is the super cool library: (Create Guten Block [Link](https://github.com/ahmadawais/create-guten-block/)) that allows to create Wordpress block with React by providing a boilerplate of code.
+What I am using here is the super cool library: (Create Guten Block [Link](https://github.com/ahmadawais/create-guten-block/)) which allows to create Wordpress block with React by providing a boilerplate of code.

-Finally to start developping cd into the plugin folder you just created and run the following command
+Finally to start developping, cd into the plugin folder you just created and run the following command

 ```bash
 npm start